 Quill and Scroll provides a variety of scholarship opportunities for students and advisers.
-Donate today to support quality journalism being produced in our 11,000+ chapters around the world.
-Our scholarship winners study journalism and college, such as the recipients here, and many of them go on to successful careers in the profession.
+Donate today to support quality journalism being produced in our 11,400+ chapters around the world.
+Our scholarship winners study journalism in college, and many of them go on to successful careers in the profession.
 Read the story below to discover just how influential our scholarships were for two Q&S members.

 Q&S scholarship set up successful careers for two previous members

 Story by Pete Ruden

 At least, that was the case for James Bennett and Keith Dunnavant.

 Before Bennett served as the Editor-in-Chief at the Daily Herald in Columbia, Tennessee, and before Dunnavant became a media professional who covered college football on a national level, wrote books, and produced documentaries, they worked as high school journalists.

 By the end of their high school careers, they were both awarded Quill and Scroll scholarships, and the honor had a big impact.

 “Beyond the money was that this was a prestigious organization that was dedicated to promoting quality journalism,” Dunnavant said.
 “To be recognized by Quill and Scroll with that point meant so much to me because I understood the tradition of the organization that encouraged high-quality journalism and young people.”